-Many employers offer incentives to their employees to encourage them to engage in wellness promoting behaviors.
-Many of these incentives are monetary in form (i.e., employers either give their workers money or something with a fair market value).
-By and large, these monetary incentives are taxable, but this may not appear obvious to many companies, largely because the federal paperwork that discusses the taxability of these incentives is tough to comb through and extract central themes from.
-This raises the question; how many organizations are taxing their wellness program incentives?
+Many employers offer wellness incentives to encourage employees to engage in wellness programs and adopt healthy behaviors.
+Often, these incentives are monetary (e.g., direct payments or items with fair market value).
+Most monetary incentives are taxable, but this may not appear obvious to companies due to the complexity of federal guidelines.
+This raises the question: how many organizations are appropriately taxing their wellness program incentives?

-Given that many incentives are taxable, the results probably shouldn’t be so divided.
-This means that some organizations might be in need of a crash course on the taxability of wellness incentives.
-To meet this need, Wellable offers a decision tree that provides US companies with a series of questions to help determine if a particular incentive is taxable.
+Given that many wellness incentives are taxable, the results probably shouldn’t be so divided.
+Some organizations might need of a crash course on the taxability of wellness incentives.
+To address this, Wellable offers a decision tree that provides US companies with a series of questions to determine if a particular incentive is taxable.
 Once the decision tree is laid out, additional information is provided to simplify the process of answering its questions.

 Eligible Medical Expenses